By Anescribe

 What Are The Key Features?

-Converts printed pages or screens into digital text via a single button press
+Converts printed pages or screens into digital text via single-button interface

-Presents text as large-format slides with a progress bar for readability
+Presents text as large-format slides with progress tracking for readability

 How much does it cost?